kh-eng-rmit/A2-Group-39-Git/Document Rewrite.md

 The NSC states that 'While data are not available for this occupation, projections data are available for the parent occupation, 'Financial Investment Advisers and Managers'[4], which we will be using instead.

 The latest projections data between November 2021 and November 2026 suggests that the number of workers is expected to grow strongly, from 62100 in 2021, to 68800 in 2026, about 6700 jobs or a 10.7% increase.[5]

-!!!
-The section above is not on website yet !!!

 ### Ranking by Employers' Demand